WelshDan/smittys-bar-booking/README.md

 issues with migrations - Tutor Assistance (Holly) - migrations deleted and elephantsql database reset, then migrations rerun date 220124
 NEW SUPERUSER: admin/admin
 Test users: Alan/Alans/alan@gmail.com/Alan:2024

+## 8.3 Thanks

+Thanks to the assessors for their feedback and guidance.
+Thanks to my family for their support and patience.